projectacrn/acrn-hypervisor/doc/developer-guides/hld/hv-io-emulation.rst

 ###############################

-As discussed in :ref:`intro-io-emulation`, there are multiple ways and places to handle I/O emulation, including HV, Service VM Kernel VHM, and Service VM user-land device model (acrn-dm).
+As discussed in :ref:`intro-io-emulation`, there are multiple ways and places to handle I/O emulation, including HV, Service VM Kernel HSM, and Service VM user-land device model (acrn-dm).

 I/O emulation in the hypervisor provides these functionalities: